Does CBD Increase Estrogen?

 Did you catch the last one?

-By stress, we mean the general type...anything internal or external that pushes the system one way or the other.
+By stress, we mean the general type...anything internal or external that pushes a given system one way or the other.

 The endocannabinoid system works like a feedback system to right the ship.